 At GRMC, our two state-of-the-art hyperbaric chambers offer high-tech healing in a comfortable environment.
 And our highly trained and certified staff is there to make sure you have a safe and comfortable experience.
 Your wound treatment team will let you know what to expect during and after HBOT, so you can make the most of your treatment.

 Most HBOT sessions last from 90 to 120 minutes.
 Our chambers are transparent, and you’ll have access to a television during your sessions—but many patients use the time to nap and relax.

 You will likely feel some improvement after a few HBOT sessions.
 However, a normal course of treatment includes around 60 visits. .

 Get help for non-healing wounds

 If you have a wound that is not healing as well as it should, your primary care physician may refer you to the Wound and Hyperbaric Medicine Center at GRMC.
-Or, if you have a recurring or ongoing issue with a chronic wound, you can also call us at 830.401.7777 to schedule a consultation.
+For more information, call us at 830.401.7777.

 Cassy Carroll-Schronk, MSN, APRN, FNP-C is a Board Certified Family Nurse Practitioner who received her RN, BSN, and MSN degrees from Texas Tech University Health Sciences Center.
 She has been in the medical field since 1999 with the last 10 years in home health specializing in wound care.
 Cassy completed the Wound Care Specialty course through WEB WOC Nursing Education Program, and is the provider for the GRMC Outpatient Wound Care Clinic.